The twenty-third Asterix book is a satire of market capitalism and technocracy in general and then-Prime Minister Jacques Chirac in particular.

-- Conspicuous Consumption / Impossibly Tacky Clothes: At the suggestion of Preposterus, Obelix gets some "smarter clothes".
+- At the suggestion of Preposterus, Obelix gets some "smarter clothes".
 Said clothes turn out to be hideously garish.
 Once the rest of the village is caught up in the craze, all the other menhir entrepreneurs start wearing these hideous clothes as well.

 - Creator Cameo: As the first Totorum garrison marches out of the camp, the two legionaries carrying the overweight drunk on a shield are René Goscinny and Albert Uderzo.
 The overweight drunk, meanwhile, is a caricature of their friend Pierre Tchernia, whose likeness appears in many Asterix books.

 - Insane Troll Logic: Roman menhir seller Meretricius claims that he can't stop producing menhirs since it would endanger the jobs of hundreds of workers.
-Once Caesar points out that said "workers" are slaves, he claims "Exactly!
-The right to work is the only right a slave has.
-He must not be deprived of it!"
+When Caesar points out that said workers are slaves, Meretricius says Caesar has no right to take away the right to work as it's the only right a slave is allowed.